lifeisstillgood/softwaremind/docs/chapters/company/ch4_coase.rst

 * the entirity of business is in code.
 Not in the middle management, not in "how we do things"

+  the approval workflow system is an example of how good but unavailable idea holds things back dramatically. scalability is not just size but speed as well

+  designing your processes for scale matters too

 We can see Apple Run book / operations managemet as the earlu step in this world But a completely what-if, flexible company will be anle to turn on a dime.